softwarewolves/riders/README.md

 * You can delete your own rides.
 * You can edit and update your own rides.

-#### Hint
+#### Hints
-You obtained an access token when logging in, but does it contain the right scopes?
+* You obtained an access token when logging in, but does it contain the right scopes?
 I.e. does it bestow permission to make the API call?
+* Following 'custom scopes' are recognized in the backend (Cognito, API Gateway):
+  * `rides/create`
+  * `rides/update`
+  * `rides/delete`
+* The existing code relies on a `profile` field in the `user` object.
+This is created by `UserManager` based on the ID token.
+In order to receive an ID token, `openid` needs to be specified as a scope.
+* The `scope` query string parameter is a string containing one or more scopes separated by a space.
+* The API expects the access token in the `Authorization` header.
+It is preceded by `Bearer` followed by a space.